AhmedSayedSaid/ATmega32_Drivers/README.md

 ## Overview

 This repository contains a comprehensive collection of drivers for the ATmega32 microcontroller, essential for embedded systems development.
-The drivers are written in C, structured to provide clear, modular interfacing with various peripherals and modules.
+The drivers are written in C, structured to provide clear, modular interfacing with various peripherals and modules , please check the header files for detailed documintaion of the drivers.

 ## Contents